-In September of 1963, Rev. Eleonore E. Krafft was hired following the retirement of Nora Hines (DOD 1/5/65) .
+In September of 1963, Rev. Eleonore E. Kraft was hired following the retirement of Nora Hines (DOD 1/5/65) .
 In 1966, the Lansing Unity Chapel outgrew their Washington Street property, and sold the building.
 Services and other activities were held at the Lansing YMCA, 301 W. Lenawee during these years.
-Also during that time, Rev. Roxie Miller resigned at minister of the EAst LAnsing Unity center, though she contiued with her Wedneday evening classes.
+Also during that time, Rev. Roxie Miller resigned at minister of the East Lansing Unity Center, though she continued with her Wednesday evening classes.
 Guest speakers conducted Sunday services until Rev. Richard Dale Billings was hired May 29, 1966, 3 weeks after his ordination.

 In 1968, the Unity of Greater Lansing congregation purchased the building at 240 Marshall Street with a parsonage next door at 238.
 Some few years later, the parsonage (238 Marshall) next door to the south was sold and still later, the 2-story house next door to the north, at 254 Marshall, was purchased.
 It was used as a Youth Building.
-In 1982, a group broke off after Associate Minister Amelia Franklin left to take a churchin Washington D.C. and began a ministry known as "Fellowship for Today".
+In 1982, a group broke off after Associate Minister Amelia Franklin left to take a church in Washington D.C..The group began a ministry known as "Fellowship for Today".